RedHatGov/sre-workshop-dashboard/workshop/content/lab4.1_autoscaling.md

 It returns `no healthy upstream`.
 Not good.
 Your application is inaccessible, and your users are very unhappy.

 ## Triage

+Note: None of these scenarios require you to make changes to the application code!

 What went wrong?
 This is an exercise for you to find out as the SRE!